pereznetworks/WeatherX/README.md

 # GO-LIVE Date: May 1, 2019:
 [Project Site](./)

-- STEPS:
-  - I: review project standard and exceed requirements and re-design weather using EXPRESS, PUG and PostgreSQL
-  - II: plan modules and write unit-tests using Mocha-Chai
-  - III: add any custom code following the module-pattern and npm, so that these can be re-used, and as beginning of a code-base
-  - IV: Rewrite project to use pug-html rendering and associated routes
-  - V: use a Heroku supported PostgreSQL Implementation
-  - VI: implement Heroku best practice in process of doing steps I through IV
-  - VII: test and fix any UI and Server-side bugs
-  - VII: perform Heroku and Express pre-deployment steps
-  - IX: deploy to Heroku live - retest all modules and modiules of project
-  - X: Finish Documentation and Submit project

 # PROJECT UPDATE:
 - Well after much consternation it looks like I will be dropping REACT... :disappointed_relieved:
   - and implementing the views of my Weather App using PUG….